 Funnelytics comes in two versions – Basic and Pro – with the former being free of charge and offering mainly funnel mapping.
-The Pro version comes at $595 and is more than just a funnel mapping tool.
+The Pro version is available for businesses or agencies and is more than just a funnel mapping tool.
 It offers such features as email tracking, goal and conversion tracking, ad tracking, heat mapping, and Facebook integration on top of what the basic version provides, making it useful for both building and analysis of sales funnels.
 You can always download the free version first to check the software’s interface and ease of use.

 Benefits of using Funnelytics

 The benefits of using Funnelytics are countless if you know your way around the software.
 The funnel mapping feature enables you to express your funnel ideas easily and in a way other people, say your team members, will understand.

 What makes Funnelytics stand head and shoulders above other tools is how exhaustive it is with individual features.
 For instance, you can plan your funnels right on the software, i.e. you don’t have to sketch your plans on a whiteboard or in a supplementary software tool before building them.
 It also allows you to make quick changes to finished funnels without touching what doesn’t need to be fixed.

 From a general viewpoint, Funnelytics is a comprehensive tool that replaces a ton of other marketing tools, such as Google Analytics, and makes them a lot easier and fun to use.

 Digital marketing is a sophisticated space that is getting jam-packed by the day.
 Funnelytics tries to condense the numerous requisite tools of marketing into a simple program that you can navigate with ease.